Film Critic

 The movie only goes through the Red Sea and just shows Moses with the tablets; it doesn't go any further, which is probably fine for a kids' movie.

-I do always bristle a bit when Moses tells Tzipporah that his motivation for going back to Egypt is to free 'his people,' rather than because God commanded him to do it.
+I do always bristle a bit when Moses tells Tzipporah that his motivation for going back to Egypt is to free "his people," rather than because God commanded him to do it.
 They are God's people, after all, and the movie left out the part where God made Moses' hand leprous.
 Yes, those are details, but I think they are important ones.
 Did the medical industry use their influence to make sure any references to miraculous healings did not appear in the film?
 Given what I know now, it seems logical.

 Another thing that makes me uncomfortable are some of the lyrics of the song When You Believe.
 They are rather worldly and attribute results of miracles to us, rather than to God.